-Telepresence robots enable their users to interact with environments far away from their current location, and they can be used in different contexts for many different applications.
-Telepresence robots have been used in hospitals, museums, schools, nursing homes, colleges, and real estate agencies.
+Telepresence robots allow users to interact with environments far away from their current location, and they can be used in different contexts for many different applications.
+Robot telepresence has been used in hospitals, museums, schools, nursing homes, colleges, and real estate agencies.

-Yet, what benefits do telepresence robots have over traditional methods of digital communication systems?
+Yet, what benefits does telepresence have over traditional methods of digital communication systems?
 Furthermore, how much does a telepresence robot cost?
-And which are the best affordable telepresence robots?
+And which are the best affordable robots?

 Let’s examine telepresence robots in greater detail and find the answer to these questions.